 “ Indeed I have sent My messengers with clear instructions.
 And I have sent down with them the Book (of guidance) and the word of justice so that people can take just measures towards themselves.” -Surah Hadid: verse 25

-Justice Ensures a Peaceful and Safe Life for All
+Justice in Islam Ensures a Peaceful and Safe Life for All

 “ And eat up not one another’s property unjustly” – Surah Al-Baqarah: 188